mbaumer/us_hep_funding/docs/_states/CA.md

 [Back to top](#top)
 ## CA-41 -- Rep. Mark Takano (D) -- [Wikipedia](https://en.wikipedia.org/wiki/CA-41)
 ### Committees
-Mark Takano is the #6 Republican on the House Subcommittee on Higher Education and Workforce Development
+Mark Takano is the #6 Democrat on the House Subcommittee on Higher Education and Workforce Development

 ### HEP Grants
 ```